tramoonyane/holbertonschool-low_level_programming/preparation_for_C_simple_shell/README.md

 Compile each file for the respective task using specific commands (similar to provided examples):
 - Simple shell 0.1 version
   gcc -Wall -Werror -Wextra -pedantic -std=gnu89 simple_shell.c helper_file1.c -o hsh
-- Simple shell 0.2 version
-  gcc -Wall -Werror -Wextra -pedantic -std=gnu89 simple_shell_commands.c simple_shell_arguments.c simple_shell_path.c Shell_built-in.c main.c -o hsh
-- Simple shell 0.3 version
-  gcc -Wall -Werror -Wextra -pedantic -std=gnu89 simple_shell_commands.c simple_shell_arguments.c simple_shell_path.c Shell_built-in.c main.c -o hsh
-- Simple shell 0.4 version
-  gcc -Wall -Werror -Wextra -pedantic -std=gnu89 simple_shell_commands.c simple_shell_arguments.c simple_shell_path.c Shell_built-in.c main.c -o hsh
-- Simple shell 1.0 version
-  gcc -Wall -Werror -Wextra -pedantic -std=gnu89 simple_shell_commands.c simple_shell_arguments.c simple_shell_path.c Shell_built-in.c main.c -o hsh
+- ... (continue for each version)

-Replace `hsh`with relevant executable names for each task if you wish.
+Replace `hsh` with relevant executable names for each task if needed.

 ## Authors

-This project was done by [Thetele Ramoonyane, Makhothi Tlali, Relebohile Ramoshabe] for Holberton School.
+This project was completed by Thetele Ramoonyane, Makhothi Tlali, and Relebohile Ramoshabe for Holberton School.